bcgov/devhub-app-web/docs/devhub-previewer-setup.md

 To Summarize you require:
 - create a secret within your tools name space that contains the docker registry secret `oc create secret docker-registry dockerhub --docker-server=DOCKER_REGISTRY_SERVER --docker-username=DOCKER_USER --docker-password=DOCKER_PASSWORD --docker-email=DOCKER_EMAIL`
+  > you will need org access to bcgovimages in order for your credentials to have access to push images
 - then the `<tools namespace>/builder` service account will need a reference to this secret
 ```yaml
 # builder sa yaml